carbon-language/carbon-lang/clang/docs/MemorySanitizer.rst

   non-position-independent executables, and could fail on some Linux kernel versions with disabled ASLR.
 Refer to documentation for older versions for more details.
+* MemorySanitizer might be incompatible with position-independent executables from FreeBSD 13 but there is a check done at runtime and throws a warning in this case.

 Current Status
 ==============